Tiendil/tiendil-org-content/content/posts/2024-05-07-slay-the-princess-combinatoric-narrative/en.md

 title = "«Slay The Princess» — combinatorial narrative" tags = ["theory", "practice", "gamedev", "game-design"] published_at = "2024-05-07T12:00:00+00:00"
-description = "I'll share a couple of thoughts about «Slay The Princess» and the narrative structure in this game, while I'm still under the impression." seo_image = "./images/cover.jpg"
+description = "I'll share a couple of thoughts about «Slay The Princess» and the narrative structure in this game while I'm still under the impression." seo_image = "./images/cover.jpg"
 ---